 - We provide cycle and walking maps to borrow

-- A secure bike shed is available for guests to store their own bikes
+- A bike shed is available for guests to store their own bikes

-- We provide cooking kit and pre-pitched tents on site so that guests can travel light
+- Cooking kit and pre-pitched tents are available on site so that guests can travel light

 - Large areas of the meadow are left undisturbed for wildlife.

 - Pitches and paths are cut into the meadow to encourage guests to use specific routes.

 - Dead hedges and native hedges are used as boundary fencing.

 - A bug hotel and snake hotel give smaller wildlife a home.